nativescript-community/ui-image/DevelopmentWorkflow.md

 ## Develop locally

-For local development we recommend using the npm commands provided in the plugin's package.json
+For local development we recommend using the npm commands provided in the package.json

-Basically executing a bunch of commands will be enough for you to start making changes to the plugin and see them live synced in the demo.
-It's up to you to decide which demo to use for development - TypeScript or TypeScript + Angular.

 To run and develop using TypeScript demo: